Flashcards in Global Markets And Business Expansion - 4.2 Deck (64):

 6. sustained promotion - advertising/ sponsorship

 what can be done by a business to overcome skills shortages?
-(6)
+(3 of 6)

 1. offshore to find people with skills